Life Coaching - What are the Benefits?

 Health Coaching vs Life Coaching

-Health Coaching differs from life coaching in that it focuses on specific health-related topics and goals, and seeks to support you with lifestyle changes that enhance your health and wellbeing, whereas life coaching covers a wide range of whole-life issues.
+Health Coaching differs from life coaching in that it focuses on specific health-related topics and goals, and seeks to support you with lifestyle changes that enhance your health and wellbeing.
+In contrast, life coaching covers a wide range of whole-life issues.
 [1]

 What Next?
 Read: The Psychology of Coaching